brianmcn/Zelda1RandoTools/doc/use.md

  - routing assumes no screen-scrolling or other fancy walking glitches
  - routing knows special map topology (e.g. Lost Hills) The routeworthy spots nearest the mouse cursor will be highlighted using [GYR highlights](#general-gyr).
-You can turn off these routing and highlighting marks if you find them distracting (options menu TODO).
+You can turn off these routing and highlighting marks if you find them distracting, using the [Options Menu](#main-om).
 Even if you turn off these generalized routing marks, you can still click on [Link](#main-link) to get the temporary, specific routing marks on-demand.

 "The LEGEND of Z-Tracker" displays a map legend for dungeon and any-road icons, but mostly exists because Brian thinks this is hilarious to display on a tracker for "The Legend of Zelda" randomizer.

-"Item progress" bar lights up items as you get them or upgrade them, as a quick display summary of the player's inventory.
+<a id="item-progress>"Item progress" bar</a> lights up items as you get them or upgrade them, as a quick display summary of the player's inventory.

 You can click the 'Start Spot' button in the legend to mark your starting screen on the overworld map.

-You can click the 'Show HotKeys' button in the legend to pop out a resizable window with a 'cheat sheet' of your hotkey mappings (see below TODO).
+You can click the 'Show HotKeys' button in the legend to pop out a resizable window with a 'cheat sheet' of your [hotkey mappings](extras.md#hotkeys).

-Clicking the 'Hint decoder' button in the bottom right pops up the 'Aquamentus Awaits' table, where you can populate location hints for dungeons/swords.
+<a id="helpful-hint">Clicking the 'Hint decoder' button</a> in the bottom right pops up the 'Aquamentus Awaits' table, where you can populate location hints for dungeons/swords.
 Each hinted-but-not-yet-found location causes a 'halo' to appear on the triforce/sword icon in the upper portion of the tracker, and hovering the halo shows the possible locations for that dungeon or sword cave.
 Hint-halo-highlights on the overworld map use [GYR highlights](#general-gyr).